DataDog/integrations-extras/ping/README.md

 This check uses the system ping command, rather than generating the ICMP echo request itself, as creating an ICMP packet requires a raw socket.
 Creating raw sockets requires root privileges, which the Agent does not have.
 The ping command uses the `setuid` access flag to run with elevated privileges, avoiding this issue.

-**Note for Windows users**: This check might not work properly if your windows install is not in English.
+**Note for Windows users**: This check might not work properly if the language for the installed Windows is not set to English.

 ## Setup